 Environmental Resource Permit

 An Environmental Resource Permit (ERP) is required for development or construction activities to reduce increased flooding, protect the water quality of Florida's lakes and streams from stormwater pollution, and protect wetlands and other surface waters.
 The District regulates commercial, agricultural, governmental, institutional and residential developments.
+To view the complete list of rules regarding ERPs, please visit 62-330, 18-20, 18-21, and 40B-400.

 How to Apply